mcarosio80/adndtk/README.md

 $ cmake -S . -B build
 $ cmake --build build/
 </pre>
 After that, the test suit will be executed (it may take time).
+After that, the test suit will be executed (it may take time).
+Moreover, tests failure will compromise the correct build of the test executable.
+If you want to make changes or you would like to perform some debugging on tests, it's better to avoid running the test suite at the end of the build process.
-Tests can be skipped specifying the command line option -DRUN_TESTS=off as in the example
+Tests can be skipped specifying the command line option -RUN_UNIT_TESTS=off as in the example
 <pre>
 $ cmake -S . -B build -DRUN_UNIT_TESTS=off
 </pre>